Stayplus/fcc-bonfires/README.md

 </head>

 <body>
-<p>The files are split into four directories (Each one corresponding to a different difficulty level):<p>
+  <p>The files are split into four directories (Each one corresponding to a different difficulty level):</p>
   <ul>
     <li>-Basic </li>
     <li>-Intermediate </li>